prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_image_stream_timeout_get(const wchar_t* name, uint* timeout);
 ```
-This service gets the current timeout setting in use for the named Streaming Image source
+This service gets the current timeout setting in use for the named Streaming Image source.

 **Parameters**
-* `name` - [in] unique name of the Image Source to query
+* `name` - [in] unique name of the Image Source to query.
 * `timeout` - [out] current timeout setting in units of seconds.
 0 = no timeout.

 **Returns**